bashu/django-airports/README.md

 django-airports
 ===

-### Airport models and worldwide airport data for Django
+### Airport model and worldwide airport data for Django

 ----